HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Plastic Surgery Registered Nurses.

 Intraoperative Care

-- The tasks include assisting the surgeon during surgery, managing the patient’s vital signs and monitoring complications, and providing wound care and hemostasis.
+- The tasks include assisting the surgeon during surgery, managing the patient’s vital signs, monitoring for complications, and providing wound care and hemostasis.

 Postoperative Care